-- Ridership to and from the Harbor station is estimated to be among the lowest of any station (900-1,200 boardings per day). - The delay to each trip due to an additional stop reduces overall ridership, reduces the transit user benefits, and negatively affects the cost effectiveness to a significant degree-17,000 light rail riders and 21,000 bus riders daily would pass through Harbor Station and be slowed by 30-60 seconds if there were an additional stop. - 70 percent of the riders at the Harbor Station would be transfers. - The Lincoln Street station would be only 500-800 feet from the Harbor station. - Most trips are within walk access to another station and have access to streetcar that will serve OHSU and OMSI as well as downtown. - The cost of the Harbor Station, elevated 35 feet above SW Harbor Drive, (\$17 million) would be substantially more than other at-grade stations. - • - An elevated station would require property from PDC redevelopment parcels. - An elevated station would require steps, a ramp and possibly an elevator, which would make it less convenient for passengers than at-grade stations.
+- Ridership to and from the Harbor station is estimated to be among the lowest of any station (900-1,200 boardings per day). - The delay to each trip due to an additional stop reduces overall ridership, reduces the transit user benefits, and negatively affects the cost effectiveness to a significant degree-17,000 light rail riders and 2,1000 bus riders daily bypass Harbor Station and would be slowed by 30-60 seconds if there were an additional stop. - 70 percent of the riders at the Harbor Station transfer to or from the streetcar. - The Lincoln Street station is only 500-800 feet from the Harbor station. - Most trips are within walk access to another station and have access to streetcar that will serve OHSU and OMSI as well as downtown. - The cost of the Harbor Station, elevated 35 feet above SW Harbor Drive, (\$17 million) is substantially more than other at-grade stations. - The elevated, 96' wide station would visually impact surrounding uses and would mar the entrance to downtown Portland from I-5. - An elevated station would require property from PDC redevelopment parcels. - An elevated station would require steps, a ramp and possibly an elevator, which would make it less convenient for passengers than at-grade stations.